AnmolDhami01/springtestproj/README.md

 ## Notes

-- **Eureka Server** provides service discovery and registration
-- **API Gateway** is clean and minimal - only contains routing logic
+- **Eureka-Gateway** combines Eureka Server and API Gateway in one application
 - **Book Service** contains all business logic, security, and data access
 - The gateway handles routing, CORS, and load balancing
-- Both services register with Eureka for service discovery (if enabled)
+- Book service registers with Eureka-Gateway for service discovery
-- No unnecessary business logic code in the gateway project
+- Single application to manage instead of separate Eureka and Gateway